Ref Library Sitemap

 Wind Energy Basics from U.S. Department of Energy, Energy Efficiency & Renewable Energy (EERE).
 Wind Energy and Wind Power.
 Wind Turbines, Wind Energy Resources in the United States, Advantages and Disadvantages of Wind-Generated Electricity.

-Wind Energy Benefits from U.S. Department of Energy.
+Wind Energy Benefits - Fact Sheet from Department of Energy.

 Wind Energy by the Numbers: Factsheets and Statistics from Pennsylvania Wind Working Group.